amitupreti/Nepali-web-scraper-scraper-for-onlinekhabar/README.md

  launch terminal

- This ist the sample code
+ This is the sample code

  `scrapy crawl onlinekhabr -a category="blog" -a address="https://www.onlinekhabar.com/content/opinion" -o blogdata.csv`